 5 Reasons To Buy A Separate Snow Blower

-- Separate Snowblowers are Cheaper – Separate snow blowers are few hundred dollars less than snowblower attachments
+- Separate Snowblowers are Cheaper – Separate snow blowers are a few hundred dollars less than snowblower attachments

 - Your Lawn Mower Will Last Longer – Let your mower mow and your snowblower blow.
 Both will last longer saving you money.

 - Easier To Store – Separate snow blowers are smaller than snowblower attachments.
-Ideally you want to keep the snowblower attached all winter.
-Do you have enough room
+Ideally, you want to keep the snowblower attached all winter.
+Do you have enough room?

 - Easier To Work Around Small Spaces – Separate snow blowers are compact.
 You can easily squeeze them between parked cars or down narrow walkways from the driveway to the front door.
 Snowblower tractor attachments are wide and best suited for long, wide driveways.

-- You Hate Working on Your Mower – Every fall you’ll need to not only attach the blower to the front of your tractor, you’ll also need to connect it to the drive train.
+- You Hate Working on Your Mower – Every fall you’ll need to not only attach the blower to the front of your tractor, but you’ll also need to connect it to the drive train.
 Then each spring you’ll need to undo this work.
 Not impossible but not much fun unless you enjoy this kind of work.

 4 Times When A Snow Blower Attachment Wins